Fueled By Death Cast Ep. 61 - THOMAS DAVIS

 This week on SCIENCE Jeff and Dustin talk about some recent news from Mars including the discovery of large ice sheets under the surface and a beautiful panorama from Curiosity.
 Weeding out what doesn't fuel you is the topic of What Fuels You and the recent sports riots in Philly round out The Roast.
-Finally, there are some huge reveals and details about upcoming mugs on The Update from The World's Strongest Coffee.

 ABOUT THOMAS DAVIS:

 Thomas Davis started working with dogs at a young age and had an uncanny ability to connect with them.
 Later in his life, he realized that not everyone could do the things he does with animals and that he had a gift.
 Since then, Thomas has opened his own business, Upstate Canine Academy, and is highly sought after for his different and successful approach to educating dogs and their owners with his ethos of 'No Bad Dogs'.
 He joins the show to talk about his career, his animals and where he is going next.